Joe Albertson: Career

-While in college in 1927, he worked as a clerk at a local Safeway grocery store.
+While in college in 1927, he worked as a clerk at a local Safeway grocery store, where he eventually became a district manager.
 On December 31, 1929, he married his college classmate Kathryn McCurry of Boise, Idaho.
 They had one daughter, Barbara Jean Albertson Newman (1933–2012).

-By 1939, Albertson was supervising more than a dozen stores.
+By 1939, Albertson was supervising more than a dozen stores at Safeway.
 Wanting to start his own store, Albertson used $5,000 of his own money and $7,500 borrowed from his wife's aunt to open his first Albertsons grocery store in partnership with L.S.
 Skaggs, a former Safeway division manager, and Tom Cuthbert, Skaggs's accountant.
 The store, at Sixteenth and State Streets in Boise, had an automated donut machine and one of the first magazine racks in the USA.

 This is an Albertsons grocery store with an Sav-on Pharmacy.

 Albertson opened his second and third Albertsons stores in Nampa and Caldwell in 1940.
 During World War II, when food was being rationed, he filled empty shelves with health and beauty products, general household goods, and other non-food items.
 His stores promoted war bonds and sponsored scrap drives that collected aluminum, steel, fats, and paper for recycling.

 In 1945, the partnership with Skaggs was disbanded and Albertsons was founded.
 Albertson would be chairman of the board until 1976, when he stepped down at age 70.
 By that time, the company had grown to over 300 stores and achieved $1 billion in annual sales.

+Albertson died in Boise on January 20, 1993.